Nexmo/station/_documentation/voice/voice-api/code-snippets/before-you-begin.md

 ### Specific replaceable/variables

-Some code snippets have more specialised variables that will need to be replaced by actual values.
+Some code snippets have more specialized variables that will need to be replaced by actual values.
 These may be specified on a per-code snippet basis.

 ## Webhooks